 You are here

-Causes and treatment of pesticide drift
+Causes and Treatment of Pesticide Drift

-communication.
 Whether you are an applicator, a grower or a neighbor of either, the UI Extension Department of Agriculture suggests thinking about pesticide drift from the other’s viewpoint.

-pesticide products to land on your plants any more than you do,” Wiesbrook says.
+“Growers don’t want their pesticide products to land on your plants any more than you do,” Wiesbrook says.

 Risks to Pesticide Applicators

 As an applicator, the obvious side effect of pesticide drift is a potential decrease in yield due to your crop not getting the full amount of pesticide it requires.
 But a secondary risk has a more blatant price tag: some instances of pesticide drift that severely damage neighbor’s property can be legally filed.
 Penalties for a violation of pesticide application range from warning letters to monetary fines of $750 to $10,000, higher insurance premiums, a damaged reputation in the business and revocation of the applicator’s license.

 Pesticide drift has the potential of environmental consequences that should be of concern to applicators and growers of all crops.
 For example, plants that have been unintentionally exposed to an insecticide yet rely on bees for pollination, can have disastrous results for both bees and plants, according to the UI Department of Agriculture’s website.
 If pesticide residue and human exposure due to pesticide drift is an increasing problem, the EPA may choose to limit or eliminate that pesticide’s registration.
 Careless pesticide applicators can lose useful pest control tools for the entire agriculture industry.

 - Choose equipment and nozzles with the correct droplet spectrum and pressure range.

 - When pesticide labels give a droplet size spectrum, choose the larger droplet size and higher application rate to better stay in your target.